SUBHAM-NANDI/Project1-Deploying-NodeJs-Application-on-AWS/README.md

 ```

 > NOTE - We will have to edit the **inbound rules** in the security group of our EC2, in order to allow traffic from our particular port
+ Go to the EC2 instance and go to security.
+Click on Security groups and then edit the Inbound Roules.
+ Add a separate Inbound rule with **Type - Custom TCP ** and post range - 3000 and then save.

 ### Project is deployed on AWS 🎉

+IMPORTANT - THIS NODE.JS APP HAS BEEN TAKEN FROM SOMEWHERE ELSE.